Tipser/slate/source/includes/_tipser-elements-analytics.md

 ## Typical use case: Google Analytics

-In case you want to tunnel Tipser Analytics events to your Google Analytics, you can use this code snippet:
+In case you want to forward Tipser Analytics events to your Google Analytics, you can use this code snippet:

 ```javascript
 document.addEventListener('tw-track', function(e) {